taylorbf/WAM/README.md

 **All users are encouraged to add modules to WAM.
 I am accepting all pull requests of working modules.**

+Modules are written as JS object literals within WAM.js.
+Each object follows the same pattern of properties and methods.

-Modules are designed in JSON format within WAM.js.
-The JSON for the sine oscillator module looks like this:
+The sine oscillator module looks like this:

 ```js
 Modules.sine = {